 Special care should be taken to avoid damaging your roof when installing television or radio antennas or satellite dishes.
 A careless job can cause serious leaks.
 Excessive traffic (walking) on the roof can cause damage.
 If shingles become loose, consult us or a reputable roofing contractor to effect the repair.
-Also, roof trusses are not designed as storage space.
+Also, roof trusses are not designed for storage and therefore, attic areas are not to be used for storage purposes.